Quickstart: up and running in 5 minutes

 Restart check (DDL survives restart)

-CREATE TABLE metadata (catalog) should survive restart.
+CREATE TABLE metadata (catalog) should survive a restart.

-- Stop the server (Ctrl+C).
+- Stop the server (

-- Start it again.
+Ctrl+C). - Start it again:

-- Verify that the table is visible:
+angarabase-server --config-path ./angarabase.conf. - Verify the table is still there:

 SELECT table_name FROM sys.tables WHERE table_name = 't';